roei-yehuda/BCH_covenants/README.md

       - 'min' vs 'max':\
         If min is defined, then the funds must be pulled after the TIME specified\
         If max is defined, the funds must be pulled before the TIME specified.

  - **Interaction with deployed contracts**

 ## Usage
-After cloning this repo and installing all dependencies, use the covGen program through `python3 covGen.py`
+After cloning this repo and installing all dependencies, run the covGen program through `python3 covGen.py`

 ## Examples
  **Example 1 - Joint account:**